Maxibing/selenium/Readme.txt

-This project is used to learn script for me.
+This project is used to learn selenium.